ryanleonbutler/rbo/blog/static/blog/posts/My_terminal_setup_MacOS.md

 [iTerm2](https://iterm2.com/), is arguably the most popular, customizable and great looking terminal window.
 Therefore my first choice for laying the foundation of a great terminal experience.

-Install iTerm2 terminal using [Homebrew](https://brew.sh/) or download the installer from Iterm's website [here](https://iterm2.com/).
+Install iTerm2 terminal using [Homebrew](https://brew.sh/) or download the installer from iTerm2's website [here](https://iterm2.com/).

 ```
 brew install --cask iterm2